thoughtspot/thoughtspot.github.io/_end-user/introduction/pinboard-granular-permission.md

 Follow these steps to limit access to Pinboards:

+1. Ensure that you are on ThoughtSpot version 6.2.1 or later.
 1. Contact ThoughtSpot Support to enable the feature.
 2. Identify users for limited access to curated Pinboards, and assign them to the same User Group.
 3. Assign the **[Cannot create or update Pinboards]({{ site.baseurl }}/end-user/introduction/about-privileges-end-user.html#read-only)** privilege to the User Group.